sosy-lab/benchexec/doc/INSTALL.md

     pip3 install --user benchexec

-In this case you probably need to add the directory where pip installs the commands to the PATH environment by adding the following line to your `~/.profile` file:
+In the latter case you probably need to add the directory where pip installs the commands to the PATH environment by adding the following line to your `~/.profile` file:

     export PATH=~/.local/bin:$PATH